NunoSempere/clarivoyance/list/index.md

 - ★★ Assuming the question before last resolves yes at some point, at its cheapest in the 20 years after it resolves yes, how expensive will getting the equipment needed to create and release such a pathogen be?

 - ★ Intentional misuse by non-state actors: how many times will proposals to kill >100 million people by assigning a goal to an AI agent be posted on internet forums for extremist ideologies (think: white nationalists who want to commit genocides against other racial or ethnic groups, violent cults like Aum Shinrikyo <https://en.wikipedia.org/wiki/Aum_Shinrikyo> etc.) by 2026/2030/2038?
-(The 'darkweb' counts as the internet.)
+(The 'dark web' counts as the internet.)

 - ★ Intentional misuse by state actors:  By 2030/2035/2042 will any one of China/Russia/The US have a written military plan detailing how they could use AI to completely destroy one of the other 2 states?

 - ★★★ (UF) Condition on no AI takeover.
 Then, if >97% of labour is automated in the US by 2100, what will the median US human annual income be 10/20/50 years after reaching >97% automation?
   - Relevance: This is an imperfect proxy for 'AI is aligned to its makers, but things are dystopian because without the bargaining power that comes from their labour being useful, most humans are disempowered and impoverished.

-## Acknowledgements
+## Acknowledgments

 This list of forecasting questions was produced by David Mathers, Gavin Leech and Misha Yagudin, who did the first 80%, and Nuño Sempere, which completed the second 80%.
 Open Philanthropy provided funding.